jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 #### Description:
 Spawn unit(s) at the centre of your camera location.
->Note: It will also enable multi-selection, like Vikings and Samuro with Illusion Master.
-However, there are some issues that have conflict to `/ac` QA Cheat menu, which I recommend you first turn `/ac` on if you would like to use this command.
+>Note: To control the summoned units, you will need to enable multi-selection in Debug Menu (`Selection Enabled`) or QA Cheat Menu (`ts`. also use `/ac` if the unit does not belong to you), which will behave like Vikings and Samuro with Illusion Master.

->Note: If your hero is Samuro, it will have some weird behavior for multi selection.
+>Note: If your hero is Samuro, it will have some weird behavior for multi selection due to Blizzard's implementation of Samuro.

 <a name="cmd-summon-parameters" />